Tom32i/portfolio-old/src/Resources/data/article/events-part-2.md

 description: "Let's get asynchronous with the DelayedEventDispatcher!"
 ---

-_Not familar with Symfony Event Dispatcher yet?
-Start with [Symfony events I - The basics](../events-part-1)_
+Although we just set up [a domain event workflow](../events-part-1) with the Symfony Event Dispatcher and kept an healthy separation of concerns, our work is not done yet.

+There's still a small problem with our code as it is:

 ## Events in Symfony are synchronous

 That means when you dispatch an event, the code of the listener is executed right there, not later.

-So if an event is fired during the Request process, any listener is also executed during the processing of the request, before any Response can be sent to the client.
+So if an event is fired during the Request process, any listener is also executed during the processing of the Request, before any Response can be sent to the client.

 > If you have an event trigering a 1 second process in a 200ms request, your client will wait 1,2 seconds for the response.

 Worst, the trigerred process could fail and throw an exception, leaving your client with a 500 error.

-In fact, in most case, you don't need the result of the process to send the Response to the client.
+> In fact, in most case, you don't need the result of the process to send the Response to the client.

 ## Delay the execution of your processes